 There has been a lot of speculation that some testing windows are easier than others because the pass rates improve.
 This idea is total nonsense.
 All of the windows test the same exam and are equally difficult.
 Pass rates tend to fluctuate based on exam changes, updates, and candidates schedules.

 Don’t worry about there being an “easy” testing window.
 Fit the exam into your schedule and your life and you will do just fine.

 When Should I Start Studying for the CPA Exam?

 Tons of candidates ask, “How long should I study for the CPA exam?”
-There is no standard number of study hours that the AICPA recommends, but I would suggest that you study for approximately 6-8 weeks for each section (REG, BEC, AUD, and FAR).
+There is no standard number of study hours that the AICPA recommends.
+However, I would suggest that your study strategy devotes approximately 6-8 weeks for each section (REG, BEC, AUD, and FAR).
 This will give you plenty of time to work with your prep course, multiple choice questions, and/or other study materials and prepare for the CPA examination.

 So when you are scheduling and applying for your NTS, make sure to leave yourself enough time to start studying for the CPA exam about 7 weeks from your exam date.